la2050/challenge/_2021/connect/boyle-heights-beat-radio-pulso.md

   - 'Capacity, including staff'
   - Strategy assistance and implementation
-Please list the organizations collaborating on this proposal.: '' Which metrics will your submission impact?:
+Please list the organizations collaborating on this proposal.: '' Which metrics will you impact?:
   - Social and emotional support
   - Government responsiveness to residents’ needs
   - Immigrant integration
-Are there any other LA2050 goal categories that your proposal will impact?:
+Indicate any additional LA2050 goals your application will impact.:
   - LA is the best place to LEARN
   - LA is the best place to CREATE
   - LA is the healthiest place to LIVE